 Nevada

-Nevada law doesn’t levy sales tax on gold or silver bullion as long as you buy them as a medium of exchange.
+No sales tax on gold or silver bullion purchased as a medium of exchange.

 New Hampshire